fiverbeyond/In-Otter-Words/_posts/2025-12-1-five-bad-books-from-FAIR.md

 twice with a hearty recommendation.
 Whether these approving references to "The Camp of the Saints" are truly unexpected or suprising is a topic for another blog post.
-I can only imagine that the honest (and moral) restrictionist must, at best, scratch their head at the oddity that restrictionist literature should happen to have this repeated embarassment, especially with restrictionism's continual, clear denial of any motivation by either racism or xenophobia.
+I can only imagine that the honest (and moral) restrictionist must, at best, scratch their head at the oddity that restrictionist literature should happen to have this repeated embarassment, especially with restrictionism's continual, emphatic denial of any connection to either racism or xenophobia.
 For the moment, I'll close by maintaining my benefit of the doubt, and my ongoing assumption, for the purposes of these blog posts, that the vast majority of restrictionists are entirely free from these worst of human biases.